awsdocs/aws-codepipeline-user-guide/doc_source/troubleshooting.md

 **Possible fixes:** Create an artifact with a compressed size less than 3 MB\.

+## GitHub version 1 source action: Repository list shows different repositories<a name="troubleshooting-connections-GitHub-org"></a>

+**Problem:**

+After a successful authorization for a GitHub version 1 action in the CodePipeline console, you can choose from a list of your GitHub repositories\.
+If the list does not include the repositories you expected to see, then you can troubleshoot the account used for authorization\.

+**Possible fixes:** The list of repositories provided in the CodePipeline console are based on the GitHub organization the authorized account belongs to\.
+Verify that the account you are using to authorize with GitHub is the account associated with the GitHub organization where your repository is created\.

 ## GitHub version 2 source action: Unable to complete the connection for a repository<a name="troubleshooting-connections-GitHub-admin"></a>

 **Problem:**